BrianJVarley/Angular-JumpStart/README.md

 ```

 > **Example:** Generating a shared library using Angular CLI.
 This can be later
 > published as an NPM package for re-use in different projects.
+Useful to share generic components
+> across projects.
+For example a Notification Dialog component.

 ```Bash
 ng generate library example-shared-lib